 - Accepting tentative holds with submittal of an application beginning July 1 of the current year for events between July 1 the following year and June 30 the year past the following year.

-Tentative Reservations will be held for a maximum of ten business days.
+Tentative Reservations will be held for a maximum of ten (10) business days.
 If no further communications take place within those ten days, the Tentative Reservation is subject to cancellation, with notification to the applicant.

 An organization may challenge a date with a previous Tentative Reservation by notifying the Event Manager and submitting a deposit of fifty percent (50%) of the estimated licensing fee for their proposed event.
 The Event Manager will be responsible for contacting the organization with the Tentative Reservation and informing them of the challenge.
-Notification may be made by telephone, letter, facsimile, or email.
+Notification may be made by telephone or email.
 To keep the Tentative Reservation, the organization must submit to YBCA a deposit of fifty percent (50%) of their proposed licensing fee and execute a Short Term License Agreement within two (2) working days of such notice.
 If geographical or logistical considerations warrant, YBCA may waive these requirements or extend the time limit for up to five (5) days.

-Organizations wishing to rent any of the facilities must first submit an application for a Short Term License Agreement (STLA).
+Organizations wishing to rent any of the venues must first submit an application for a Short Term License Agreement (STLA).
 Reservations will be confirmed after application approval and the full execution of the STLA by both YBCA and the licensee.

 Applicants with Outstanding Debts